VERY FINE ROMAN OLIVE PROBE

 Measurements: 18 cm - length

 Description: A bronze Roman medical and cosmetics instrument.
-Usually classified as a type of a specialised probe, featuring an elongated flattened olive-shape probe, with an incised torqued body and decorative rings above.
-It was mainly used for extracting cosmetics and ointments from narrow glass vessels that stored them.
+Usually classified as a type of a specialised probe, featuring an elongated flattened, olive-shaped end, with an incised torqued body and decorative rings above.
 The other end of the instrument terminates in a sharp point.
-This instrument was probably part of the larger medical/cosmetics kit.
+This instrument was probably part of the larger medical or cosmetics kit.

 Period: 1st – 3nd cent.
 AD